Mjliao/wedding-website/content/section/travel-accommodation.md

 <br>

-**We encourage everyone stay at <a href="https://www.outrigger.com/hawaii/oahu/outrigger-waikiki-beachcomber-hotel">Oahu: OUTRIGGER Waikiki Beachcomber Hotel</a>, since it's one of the closest options to all weekend activities and will be a fun home-base for everyone.
+**We encourage everyone stay at <a href="https://www.outrigger.com/hawaii/oahu/outrigger-waikiki-beachcomber-hotel" target="_blank">Oahu: OUTRIGGER Waikiki Beachcomber Hotel</a>, since it's one of the closest options to all weekend activities and will be a fun home-base for everyone.
 Michael and Lauren will be staying here too!**

 Currently there is a travel deal when booking through Costco Travel.